emilykmcullen/pathfinder/README.md

 * Find out if that square is walkable
 * If it is walkable, find the shortest path to that square
 * Make the player 'walk' that path to the destination square

+### :hedgehog: Day 4 (25th Sept) :hedgehog:
+I need to create some sort of pathfinder for my player to be able to click in a destination box and find a path to that box.
+I've never made a pathfinder before, I've heard about things such as A* and Dijkstra's pathfinding algorithm but I decided to try and work something out myself before researching better ways to do it, so that's what I spent the afternoon doing today.
+What I did today:
+* Made a pathfinder that works but it's very messy and probably not very good, however I'm really happy I managed to get it working first without looking up how to do it!
+* The code is extremely messy, my next steps this week will be to clean this up
+* I have a 'list' class, which is more like 'PathfindingLinkedList' because it's not useable for anything else, however the C++ intellisense on VScode is terrible and it's too annoying to rename it right now
+* There are situations I haven't dealt with such as; if a destination value that doesn't exist is entered, and secondly, some boxes will be walkable and some not-walkable, I haven't taken this into consideration yet
+* Lots of other things are not really where they should be either, but I basically just wanted to get something working
+* Also not sure if I will clean it up or just get rid of it, as my solution is obviously quite crude and maybe now I have a solution I'll get rid of it and research into A* algorithm instead

+**Next Steps**
+Over the next few days I want to:
+* Clean up my pathfinding code and/or implement A* pathfinding algorithm instead
+* Do the other steps in my previous next steps!